New Zealand’s name inspires pictures of mountains, glaciers, forests, pristine lands, and lots and lots of sheep.

 5. Go dolphin and whale watching

 Whether you go from the Bay of Islands, Auckland, or somewhere on the South Island, the country is within the migratory route for many of these creatures and you’re bound to see lots of them no matter when you go (though October-March is the best time).
 Sperm whales, orcas, and humpback whales all call the region home.
-Expect to pay between 60-150 NZD per person for a tour.
+Boat tours last around 4 hours and cost 150-210 NZD per person.

 6. Hit the slopes

-During the winter months, the South Island (especially the area around Queenstown) has snow-covered mountains that offer some of the best skiing in the southern hemisphere.
-Prices will vary depending on where you go, how you get there, what equipment you rent, and how long you go for, but expect to pay around 140 NZD for a lift pass.
+During the winter months, the South Island (especially the area around Queenstown and Wanaka) has snow-covered mountains that offer some of the best skiing in the southern hemisphere.
+There are commercial resorts that offer both group and private lessons.
+Prices vary depending on where you go, how you get there, what equipment you rent, and how long you go for, but expect to pay around 95-165 NZD for a lift pass.

 7. Unwind in Rotorua